IYXYI/NUmberGess/README.md

 ---

 Files created by the automation in this repo are a baseline.
 Inspect and adjust the workflow permissions before enabling in a real repository.

+Getting the GitHub Pages site live

+- Make sure Pages are enabled in the repository Settings → Pages.
+Choose branch: `main`, folder: `/ (root)`.
+- After enabling, you can either push to `main` (which triggers the Pages deploy workflow) or run the `Build and deploy GitHub Pages` workflow manually via Actions → `Build and deploy GitHub Pages` → Run workflow.
+- The workflow will print the expected Pages URL as a run log.
+The default URL is: `https://<owner>.github.io/<repo>/`.
+If your repo is an org or user page, the path may differ.